influxdata/telegraf/plugins/inputs/cloudwatch_metric_streams/README.md

 separated by `_` and lowercased.

 The fields are each aggregate in the `value` list.

-These fields are renamed to match the CloudWatch API for easier transition from the API to Metric Streams.
+These fields are optionally renamed to match the CloudWatch API for easier transition from the API to Metric Streams.
+This relies on setting the `api_compatability` flag in the configuration.

 The timestamp applied is the timestamp from the metric, typically 3-5 minutes older than the time processed due